7022Andre/bloccit/README.md

-# README

- ## Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.
+Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.